-We brew and package certain alcoholic and non-alcoholic drinks in the UK with our well-known brands including Carlsberg Danish Pilsner, Carlsberg Export and Tetley's.
+We market, promote and supply certain alcoholic and nonalcoholic drinks in the UK with our well-known brands including Carlsberg Danish Pilsner, Carlsberg Export and Tetley's.
 We are a part of the Carlsberg group (the Carlsberg Group), and until 31 October 2020 our ultimate parent company was Carlsberg A/S, which has its head office in Denmark and is listed on the Copenhagen stock exchange.